-- 7.5 The Head of Internal Audit will informally meet in private with members of Overview and Scrutiny Committee, or the committee as a whole as required.
+- 7.4 The Head of Internal Audit will report independently to Overview and Scrutiny Committee on: - proposed allocations of audit resources - any significant risks and control issues identified through audit work - his/her annual opinion on the Council's control environment. - 7.5 The Head of Internal Audit will informally meet in private with members of Overview and Scrutiny Committee, or the committee as a whole as required.
 Meetings may be requested by committee members or the Head of Internal Audit. - 7.6 Overview and Scrutiny will oversee (but not direct) the work of internal audit.
 This includes commenting on the scope of internal audit work and approving the annual audit plan.
-The Committee will also protect and promote the independence and rights of internal audit to enable it to conduct its work and report on its findings as necessary6.
+The Committee will also protect and promote the independence and rights of internal audit to enable it to conduct its work and report on its findings as necessary.

-8 Fraud and consultancy services
+8 Fraud, consultancy services and non-audit services